frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_action.md

  * Corrective/Preventive : It is used to indicate whether the Review is being scheduled for Corrective or for Preventive Purpose.

- * Type : It is used to select whether an Action is scheduled for a Quality Review or for a Quality Feedback.
+ * Document Type : It is used to select whether an Action is scheduled for a Quality Review or for a Quality Feedback.

- * Review : If the Quality Action is being scheduled for a Quality Review, select the Review from the list.

- * Feedback : If the Quality Action is being scheduled for a Quality Feedback, select the Feedback from the list.
+ * Document Name : Document name of the selected Document Type.

  * Goal : If the Quality Action is being scheduled for a Quality Review, Goal associated with Review is fetched automatically.